thisHermit/CIPs/CIP-1856/README.md

 # Motivation

-Collateral input | As of Alonzo, transactions that call Plutus smart contracts are required to put up collateral to cover the potential cost of smart contract execution failure.
-Inputs used as collateral has the following properties:
+As of Alonzo, transactions that call Plutus smart contracts are required to put up collateral to cover the potential cost of smart contract execution failure.
+Inputs used as collateral have the following properties:

-- Cannot contain any tokens (only ADA)
+1. Cannot contain any tokens (only ADA)
-- Cannot be a script address
+2. Cannot be a script address
-- Must be a UTXO input
+3. Must be a UTXO input
-- Must be at least some percentage of the fee in the tx (concrete percentage decided by a protocol parameter)
+4. Must be at least some percentage of the fee in the tx (concrete percentage decided by a protocol parameter)
-- Can be the same UTXO entry as used in non-collateral tx input
+5. Can be the same UTXO entry as used in non-collateral tx input
-- Is consumed entirely (no change) if the contract execution fails during phase 2 validation
+6. Is consumed entirely (no change) if the contract execution fails during phase 2 validation
-- Is not consumed is phase phase 2 validation succeeds
+7. Is not consumed if phase phase 2 validation succeeds

 Additionally, there cannot be more than *maxColInputs* (protocol parameter) inputs and the inputs have to cover a percentage of the fee defined by *collateralPercent* (protocol parameter)